prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ```
 <br>
-output: A sample of first 5 rows of **21** columns is displayed below
+Output: A sample of first 5 rows of **21** columns is displayed below
 <br>
 <br>